nautechsystems/nautilus_trader/docs/concepts/strategies.md

 #### Order management

-Handlers in this category are triggered by events related to orders.
+These handlers receive events related to orders.
 `OrderEvent` type messages are passed to handlers in the following sequence:

 1. Specific handler (e.g., `on_order_accepted`, `on_order_rejected`, etc.)